nagyg/workgroup/README.md

 At every startup .bash_profile runs a source command: source /pathto/.wgsource.
 This is the point where you can relocate your workgroup!
 Move it anywhere and edit your .bash_profile accordingly.

-##### Example: move it to Q:\gfx\workgroup then your .bash_profile should contain the line "source /q/gfx/workgroup/.wgsource"
+##### Example: move it to "Q:\path to\workgroup" then your .bash_profile should contain the line:
+            source /q/path\ to/workgroup/.wgsource

 Your workgroup folder contains a .wgsource file which is the last member.
 This file contains the components / variables will be set on starting up your cmder / conemu shell.